jadecobra/python_tdd_exercises/source/person factory.rst

   - we return the ``year`` attribute of the object returned by the ``now`` :doc:`method <functions>` of the ``datetime.datetime`` class, which is a representation of the current local date and time, we could also use ``today`` or ``utcnow`` to achieve the same result
   - we get the ``year`` attribute of the object returned since that is all we are interested in

-* the terminal updates to show an :doc:`AssertionError` since our ``person.factory`` function returns ``None`` but the test expects a :doc:`data structures: dictionaries`.
+* the terminal updates to show an :doc:`AssertionError` since our ``person.factory`` function returns :doc:`None </data structures: None>` but the test expects a :doc:`data structures: dictionaries`.
 We should update the function to return an empty dictionary

   .. code-block:: python